progress/Spark-Toolkit/README.md

 Apache Ant 1.9.x+ (now included with OE 11.7.0)

-## Assumptions
+## Project Inclusion

-Use of the Progress Application Server (PAS) is the intended server for deployment of applications utilizing the PMFO library.
+While the Spark library *may* be used in **Classic AppServer** situations, use of the **Progress Application Server** (PAS) is the intended server for deployment of applications utilizing the included library.
 In other words, projects utilizing the framework are expected to be of type "ABL Web App" and deployed to a PAS instance with exposed Data Services.

-## Installation / Setup

-Include the PMFO.pl from within the "/dist/" directory to your project's AppServer directory, and add this procedure library to the PROPATH of your project.
-At deployment, ensure the .PL file is copied into the CATALINA_BASE/openedge folder of your PAS instance, and likewise added to the PROPATH of your server instance.
-If using 11.7.1 or earlier, include the "/dist/Ccs.pl" library as well using the same process as stated for the PMFO.pl file.
+1. Copy the file "`/dist/PMFO.pl`" to your project's AppServer directory.
+2. Add the procedure library to the PROPATH of your project.
+3. At deployment, copy the PL into the `CATALINA_BASE/openedge` folder of your PAS instance.
+4. Add the procedure library to the PROPATH of your server instance.

+**Note:** If using 11.7.1 or earlier, include the "`/dist/Ccs.pl`" library as well.
+Use the same process as stated for the PMFO.pl file.
 As of 11.7.2 the CCS classes are included within the core OpenEdge language.

 ## Contributions / Changes

-This repository should be ready to use as-is, and at present only source may be retrieved (no contribution model or related guidelines have been established as of yet).
+This repository should be ready to use as-is within **Progress Developer Studio** by importing as an existing project from the "`/src/`" directory.
+At this time no contribution model or related guidelines have been established, so pull requests will NOT be honored until proper code review and standards have been put into place.

+## Builds

+To create an updated distribution of the PL libraries, utilize the "`ant`" program from within the "`/src/`" directory.
+Running "`ant`" without options will display basic usage instructions.
+For example, to build the `PMFO.pl` file you would use the target "`build_pmfo_pl`" which requires a variable "`version`" to be set.
+The following command would produce a new version of the PL in the "`/dist/`" folder, reflecting the version "4.2.0":

+    ant build_pmfo_pl -Dversion=4.2.0

 ## Documentation

-Please view the "docs" folder to view various forms of documentation for the available code (JavaScript and ABL).
+Please view the "docs" folder to view various forms of documentation for the available code (ABLDuck and PCTDoc).
+These can be re-generated using the same "ant" script as noted above for builds.